 GCSE results day is a good point to reflect and think over future options for your child.
 They are a great guide for deciding between A Levels and the International Baccalaureate and in picking subject choices.

-Seeking advice from your child’s school or college is always a good place to start.
+Seeking advice from your child’s school is always a good place to start.
 Should you need impartial and external support, our expert education consultants are on hand to help with any aspect of your child’s academic journey.